AllanOricil/nrg-nodes/README.md

     };
   }

+  /*
-  // Considering this node's implementation is located at ./src/nodes/node-1/server/index.js, its type will be node-1.
+    NOTE: Considering this node's implementation is located at ./src/nodes/node-1/server/index.js, its type will be node-1.
-  // Therefore, the "customSetting" shown below will be accessible as 'RED.settings.node1customSetting' in both client and server side.
+    Therefore, the "customSetting" shown below will be accessible as 'RED.settings.node1CustomSetting' in both client and server side.
-  // Read this doc to understand more: https://nodered.org/docs/creating-nodes/node-js#custom-node-settings
-  // It feels weird, but this is how Node-RED is currently doing.
+    Read this doc to understand more: https://nodered.org/docs/creating-nodes/node-js#custom-node-settings It feels weird, but this is how Node-RED is currently handling custom settings.
 I hope that in the future settings are scoped by node's type using another nested property.
+For example `RED.settings.["node-1"].customSettings`
+  */
-For example `RED.settings.["node-1"].customSettings` static settings() {
+  static settings() {
     return {
       customSetting: {